 I used my stacked row foundation to start this cowl, then the rounds of mesh stitch are worked off one side to the desired length.
 In this pattern I have written the instructions, and worked the sample to be 31 inches around and 13 inches wide from foundation to finished edging.
 I’ve also included instructions on how to modify the pattern to make a wider cowl (deep enough to be pulled up as a hood), or a longer cowl that makes it more like an infinity scarf.

 You can purchase the pattern in my Ravelry Shop for $4.99.
-The first 40 people who use the Coupon code: NCMWWC2017 will get $1 off the price.

 You can use a different yarn than I chose for the sample, but I would strongly recommend a yarn with a large percentage of fine alpaca fiber or rayon.
 You want the yarn to be very fluid to get the fantastic drape you see in the photos.